-Lenzing will deploy different levers based on technical feasibility for scope 1 and 2 emissions.
-They can be broadly grouped under four categories (see figure “Levers to meet science-based target”).
+Lenzing will deploy different levers based on technical feasibility for Scope 1 & 2 emissions.
+They can be broadly grouped under four categories (figure “Levers to meet science-based target”).
 Innovation is the Lenzing Group’s core competence and allows it to launch new products that reduce climate-related impacts on the downstream value chain.
-Those avoided emissions are currently outside the scope of the science-based target methodology, so Lenzing will not claim them as part of the company’s target achievement.
+Those avoided emissions are currently outside the Scope of the science-based target methodology, so Lenzing will not claim them as part of the company’s target achievement.
 However, the following levers are key to achieving the defined target:

 - The first lever addresses energy efficiency.
 Relevant measures include replacing inefficient pumps, optimizing current technologies, planning efficiently, and further reducing losses to save energy.
 Better stewardship ensures the efficient running of equipment with strict maintenance scheduling and immediate responses to malfunctions and leaks.
 Additionally, energy efficiency improvements will be supported by cross-learning and taking advantage of synergies across the Lenzing sites and among industry peers.

 - The second lever concerns fuel.
 Reducing and avoiding the use of fossil fuels by switching from high-carbon fuels to low-carbon or carbon-neutral fuels (Scope 1) as well as scaling up the procurement of renewable grid electricity (Scope 2) will make a major contribution to target fulfillment.